Confession Times at Saint Jude's

 General Confessions/Scheduling Confessions:

-Those who desire to make a general confession should arrive early some Saturday morning before Mass and confess only the type and number of sins to the priest.
+Those who desire to make a general confession should arrive as early as possible before Mass and confess only the type and number of sins to the priest.
 If this is not possible, Confessions can also be scheduled at a time that is convenient to our clergy.